Your working capital is the cash you have on hand to cover daily operating expenses and is calculated by subtracting what you owe from what you own.

 Is a working capital loan right for your business?

-A working capital loan is most effective for business owners looking for flexible, short-term funding.
-Businesses that benefit from these loans often know they have the incoming revenue to make repayments over a short space of time.
+A working capital loan is a great option for business owners looking for flexible, short-term funding.
+Businesses that benefit from these loans usually know they’ll be able to quickly repay the loan.

-Additionally, businesses will seek out a working capital loan if they plan to scale production growth and expand their business.
+Businesses will often seek out this loan if they plan to scale their business.

 Your working capital ratio, or current ratio, can help you understand where your business stands financially and if you have enough working capital necessary to grow.